7 Ways to Bless Others and Impact the World

 After reading this book some years ago, I got a deeper sense of the need for parental acceptance and unconditional love.
 As the authors point out, understanding the family blessing can serve as protection for our children when they find love and acceptance at home, instead of searching for it in unlikely places

 God generously blesses us so that we can bless others.
 As we sow seeds in other people's lives we are further blessed.
 In Acts 20:35, we are told that it is more blessed to give than to receive.

-There is a divine law of sowing and reaping that is at work, and we must ensure that we don't lose out because we fall prey to a stingy spirit.
+There is a divine law of sowing and reaping that is at work, and we need to ensure that we don't lose out because we fall prey to a stingy spirit.
 We don’t have to wait to have abundance before we can share with others.

-Since everything we have, we receive it from our loving heavenly Father, let us cultivate an abundance mindset; freely we receive and freely we give.
-We have to start where we are to develop a generous hearts that seek to help others take care of their materials needs.
+Since everything we have, we receive from our loving heavenly Father, let us cultivate an abundance mindset; freely we receive and freely we give.
+We need to start right where we are to develop a generous hearts.
+This includes, but not limited to, seeking to help others take care of their materials needs.
 As we do, God generously supplies all we need from his rich resources.